awsdocs/aws-kms-developer-guide/doc_source/control-access.md

 ## Access control<a name="authorization"></a>

 You can have valid credentials to authenticate your requests, but you also need permissions to make AWS KMS API requests to create, manage, or use AWS KMS resources\.
-For example, you must have permissions to create a KMS CMK, to manage the CMK, to use the CMK for cryptographic operations \(such as encryption and decryption\), and so on\.
+For example, you must have permissions to create a KMS CMK, to manage the CMK, and to use the CMK for [cryptographic operations](concepts.md#cryptographic-operations)\.

 The following pages describe how to manage permissions for AWS KMS\.
 We recommend that you read the overview first\.
 + [Overview of managing access](control-access-overview.md)